 As a result of the community collaboration process, here are some deliverables and activities PHPP is engaged in:

 - In response to the CCP data findings, PHPP will host a free Public Health 101 workshop for our community in early 2024.
-Paired with the workshop PHPP will also create a 5-minute Public Health 101 video and PHPP Overview one-pager and for community members to build their understanding of public health.
+Paired with the workshop PHPP has created a 3-minute Public Health 101 video English and Spanish and PHPP Overview one-pager and for community members to build their understanding of public health.

 - In response to one of the structure-based recommendations from the CCP that stated, “Fund a convening organization to lead a collective impact model whose scope spans the social determinants of health”, HPP released a request for proposals (RFP) for the Get Healthy San Mateo Community Implementation Funding in January 2023.
 The RFP offered funding for a project that builds a Resident Engagement Collaborative Model modeled by the recommendation made in the CCP proposal.